 The Southern Shrimp Alliance (SSA) is taking aggressive action to address deceptive marketing of farm-raised imported shrimp as U.S. wild-caught shrimp.
 After working with FTC on new restaurant guidance regarding false advertising of seafood, SSA is funding cutting-edge genetic testing of shrimp served at a random selection of restaurants across the Gulf Coast and South Atlantic through SeaD Consulting.
-The findings reveal a pervasive problem of false advertising, seafood substitution, and economic fraud, further underscoring the need for stronger laws at both the state and federal levels to prevent consumer deception.
+The findingsĀ reveal a pervasive problem of false advertising, seafood substitution, and economic fraud, further underscoring the need for stronger laws at both the state and federal levels to prevent consumer deception.
 Here are state-by-state actions being taken to enhance shrimp or seafood labeling at restaurants.

 Average Inauthenticity Rates

-States with Restaurant Labeling Laws
+States with Restaurant Labeling Laws in Effect

-States Lacking Restaurant Labeling Laws
+No Restaurant Labeling Laws in Effect

-of sampled seafood restaurants gave the impression of U.S. wild-caught shrimp while serving imported farm-raised shrimp
+of sampled seafood restaurants gave the impression of U.S. wild-caught shrimp while serving imported farm-raised shrimp.

 Alabama Seafood Law was signed into law May 2024, requiring all Alabama food establishments, from grocery stores to restaurants, to label whether any seafood being served is imported or domestically produced.
 Establishments must also disclose whether the seafood was farm-raised or wild-caught.